haplo/blog.fidelramos.net/src/content/personal/2024-01-01_new_years_resolutions.md

 Category: Personal
 Tags: personal
 Slug: new-years-resolutions-2024
-Status: Hidden

-I have been reflecting on life for several months, perhaps I am experiencing my particular midlife crisis.
+I have been reflecting on life for several months, perhaps I am going through my particular midlife crisis.

 This year 2024 I want to do my part to correct what is in my power (and worry less about what is not in my power), hence this list of New Year's resolutions.